pau1ie/CuriousDBA/content/post/ProductionEmergency.md

 Armed with this knowledge we could start to investigate where the problem was.
 Peoplesoft allows the admin to check the status of the application servers in the pool.
-Looking at the application server statis, we could see something like the following:
+Looking at the application server status, we could see something like the following:

 ```
 -----------------------------